desmond-gray/clim680_project/index.md

-# Precipitation Climatology of Virginia
+# Comparison of Reanalysis and Observational Precipitation in Virginia

 ### Desmond Gray
 #### CLIM 680 - Fall 2022